American Association of Healthcare Executives

 H. Prevent fraud, abuse and aggressive accounting practices that may result in disputable and/or inaccurate financial reports.

-I. Create an organizational environment in which both clinical and leadership mistakes are minimized and, when they do occur, are disclosed and addressed effectively.
+I. Create an organizational environment in which both clinical and leadership mistakes are minimized.
+When they do occur, they are disclosed and addressed effectively, and strategies are pursued to keep them from happening again.

 K. Work with local, regional, statewide and federal organizations to ensure adequate response to identified public health emergencies, including appropriate pre-planning and exercises of such plans.